futurice/cv-generator/README.md

 # Futurice CV Generator

-Note, you need to add copies of some Sharp Sans fonts under `fonts/` to use with Docker or have them installed in your system font storage for usage locally.
+This is a standalone web app, that can be used to generate CVs.
+It has a simple user interface where users can insert information, and download the generated CV in PDF or PNG formats.
+This tool also saves all the CVs into a database and assigns permanent links to them, so that they can be updated later.

 ## Sample CV
-This tool can generate a C.V. that looks like the following.
+This tool can generate a CV that looks like the following.
 In both PDF or PNG formats.

 ![cv 1](https://cloud.githubusercontent.com/assets/7697632/26059407/5ec64372-398a-11e7-95cc-8090a47076c3.png)

-## Running locally
+## Install

 To run, you need Python 3 and Postgresql.
 In a Python virtualenv do